 So, now we have looked at all those benefits, let us look at how exactly to go about doing it properly.

 First things first, you are going to want to find a recording system that works for you.
 Often, this is just a paper journal, though nowadays there are plenty of other options, such as digital tools online, or even mobile applications.

 This latter tool is of significance for the worker bee who is constantly using their phone to organize their life.
 A good example is Toggl Track.

-Likewise, just as you would use a paper journal, you can also just use the notes app on your phone.
+Likewise, just as you would use leather journals, you can also just use the notes app on your phone.

 2. Recording Events